needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines-Aliasing.md

 - On a struct itself it signifies that the address of the struct cannot appear within the struct itself.
 - On a function return value it signifies that the returned pointer does not alias with any other pointer returned from the same function.

 These attributes do not need to be used when dealing with `[NativeContainer]` attributed structs, or with fields in job structs - the Burst compiler is smart enough to infer the no-alias information about these without manual intervention from you, our users.
 This leads onto a general rule of thumb - the use of the `[NoAlias]` attribute is generally not required for user code, and we advise against its use.
 The attribute is exposed primarily for those constructing complex data structures where the aliasing cannot be inferred by the compiler.
-Any use of `[NoAlias]` on a pointer that could alias with another could result in undefined behaviour and hard to track down bugs.
+Any use of `[NoAlias]` attribute on a pointer that could alias with another could result in undefined behaviour and make it hard to track down bugs.

 ## NoAlias Function Parameter

-Lets take a look at the following classic aliasing example:
+Let's take a look at the following classic aliasing example:

 ```c#
 int Foo(ref int a, ref int b)